Why Weighted Blankets For Toddlers Aren’t Safe

 1. Too heavy

 Toddlers aren’t yet strong enough to remove a heavy blanket from their little bodies.
 If the blanket somehow covers their face, it means they won’t be able to take it off and this can end up causing breathing difficulties.
-Weighted blankets are too heavy for toddlers.
+You might have hoped to find a 2 lb or 5 lb blanket for your toddler, but the truth is that weighted blankets can prove to be too heavy for toddlers.

 2. Too hot

 Although our knitted weighted blankets leave lots of space for natural airflow, young children aren't yet fully capable of regulating their body temperature, meaning a toddler body can easily overheat under a too-heavy blanket.

 3. Too risky

 There are an array of weighted sleep sacks and swaddlers tailored-made for the youngest members of the family.
 If you’re considering one of these, we recommend checking if the products adhere to safety standards and thoroughly familiarizing yourself with how to safely use weighted sleep accessories for babies.

-Absolutely!
+Great question!
 The Nappling, our best weighted blanket for kids, is perfect for kiddos of four years and up.
-This 8 lb weighted blanket captures all the comforts of a cuddle, and lovingly cocoons your little one with calm and quiet rest.
+However it can also be considered when your child weighs more than 50 pounds (lbs.).
+This weighted blanket captures all the comforts of a cuddle, and lovingly cocoons your little one with calm and quiet rest.

 While weighted blankets aren’t safe to use during the earliest years of a child’s life, once your little one reaches preschool age, sleeping under weight can be very beneficial.